The Apostle from Tarsus

 Summary (Acts 15:36-18:22)

-This journey began "some days" after the delivery of the Jerusalem Council letter to the congregation in Antioch.
+This journey began "some days" after the delivery of the apostolic letter to the congregation in Antioch.
 The itinerary of the trip included Cilicia, Derbe, Lystra, Phrygia, Galatia, Troas, Philippi, Thessalonica, Berea, Athens, Corinth, Ephesus, Jerusalem and then back to Syria.
 See the map of his route here.
 Paul was accompanied initially by Silas, but joined in Lystra by Timothy and in Troas by Luke.
 The change in ministry partners occurred after engaging in a sharp disagreement with Barnabas over John Mark (15:36-41).

 Highlights of the trip include circumcising Timothy (16:1-5), receiving the call to minister in Macedonia (16:6-10), gaining Lydia as the first disciple in Europe (16:14), casting out a spirit of divination in Philippi (16:16-18), being confined in the jail of Philippi, then having the prison doors opened by an earthquake and gaining the spiritual conversion of his jailer (16:25-26), preaching in Athens (17:16-34) and conducting a lengthy ministry in Corinth (18:1-17).
 During this period Paul likely wrote the two letters to the congregation in Thessalonica.